 If the property developer fails, you will lose the money you invested

 While the risk is modest, developers have already declared bankruptcy.
 As a result, the Ontario government has regulated the Tarion Warranty Corporation to ensure that all new home buyers are protected.
 If a project is terminated, the vendor is obliged under Condominium Act to refund all monies paid by the purchaser, plus interest calculated in accordance with the Condominium Act.

-If the deposit monies are no longer in trust, then the purchaser has an alternative protection being the third-party backstop of Tarion and/or an insurance company.
+If the deposit monies are no longer in trust, then the purchaser has alternative protection being the third-party backstop of Tarion and/or an insurance company.
 The purchaser can turn to Tarion for payment of the deposit or portion that has not yet been returned, up to $20,000.
-It is also possible that anything over $20,000 is protected by a third party major insurance company which has issued a deposit protection policy for the money.
+It is also possible that anything over $20,000 is protected by a third-party major insurance company that has issued a deposit protection policy for the money.

-You will not have any idea at all on what you will get
+You do not know what you will get

 If you buy a condo from a well-known developer during the pre-construction period, there’s no reason to be concerned that it won’t live up to your expectations.
 Take your time exploring the sales center’s presentation room, paying great attention to the floorplans, finishes, and amenity renderings, and don’t be afraid to ask questions.
 You may also go to other buildings by the same developer to see what they’re like and get a sense of the style and mood to see if it’s something you’d enjoy.
 Purchasing a suite from a reputable builder with years of expertise and previous projects guarantees that the unit and building amenities will meet your expectations – should they be reasonable.